Damian Boeselager: Career

 Boeselager is descended from the aristocratic Boeselager family.
 His grandfather Philipp von Boeselager was a Wehrmacht field officer in Nazi Germany and a member of the 20 July Plot (attempt to assassinate Hitler).
-His father is the banker Georg Freiherr von Boeselager and his mother Huberta, née Thiel.
+His father is the banker Georg von Boeselager and his mother Huberta, née Thiel.
 Damian Freiherr von Boeselager is Catholic and the youngest of four children, born in Frankfurt am Main.

 Boeselager graduated from high school at the Catholic private school Aloisiuskolleg in Bad Godesberg.
 From 2008 to 2011, he studied Philosophy and Economics at the University of Bayreuth and Public Administration at the Hertie School of Governance in Berlin from 2016 to 2017.
 Boeselager completed a semester abroad at Columbia University in New York City.
 In 2018, he graduated with a master's degree.

 In 2012, Boeselager initiated a journalistic travel project, Euroskop, with Bernhard Clemm and Jan Stöckmann, which took him to 20 European capitals.
 The aim of the project was to discuss the future of the continent with young people in Europe and, alongside this, to interview journalists, academics, politicians and activists.
 The three published their travel reports on euroskop.org.
 Print articles appeared in The European and Die Zeit.

 From 2013 to 2016, Boeselager worked for McKinsey & Company as a management consultant.
 During his time at the consulting firm, he says he advised government agencies and an organisation for orphans.